 Today’s coastal walk takes you from Furneaux Lodge to Mahana Lodge through mostly regenerating native bush to the call of bellbirds, fantails and other New Zealand native birds.
 From Furneaux Lodge, the track continues through native bush and over a small swing bridge to the head of Endeavour Inlet.
 Pause there to learn more about antimony and the mining industry that thrived there in the 1880s.
 Follow the main track onwards and into Big Bay where pristine native beech forest awaits before working your way towards Camp Bay and Punga Cove.
 The delightful Mahana Lodge is a five minute walk past Punga Cove.

-Day 3 – Mahana Lodge to Portage Bay/Raetihi Lodge
+Day 3 – Mahana Lodge to Torea Bay/Lochmara Lodge

 You won’t want to leave but today we depart Mahana Lodge and return to the ridgeline to continue our hike along the Queen Charlotte Track.
 A challenging but rewarding day on the ridgeline between Punga Cove & Torea Saddle.
 Truly grand views abound round every corner – a wonderful reward indeed.
 Stare in awe at the sunken river valleys of the Marlborough Sounds from the iconic Eatwell’s Lookout.
 At different times you can see both the Queen Charlotte and Kenepuru Sounds as you walk.
 This is a truly spectacular section of the track.
-Those who feel like a day’s rest today can opt for a boat ride around the bays’ of the Queen Charlotte Sound and transfer across Kenepuru Sound to Raetihi Lodge.
-We conclude our walk at Portage Bay and transfer by waiting water taxi to our accommodation at the beautiful Raetihi Lodge.
+Those who feel like a day’s rest today can opt for a boat ride around the bays’ of the Queen Charlotte Sound to Lochmara Lodge.
+You conclude your walk at Torea Bay and transfer by waiting water taxi to your accommodation at the lovely Lochmara Lodge.
 NB.
 Optional boat trip today for non-walkers (additional cost).

-Day 4 – Rest Day at Raetihi Lodge
+Day 4 – Rest Day at Lochmara Lodge

-Today is your chance to rejuvenate and relax at Raetihi Lodge.
-Take a kayak out or perhaps you prefer rest and relaxation enjoying a luxurious massage at the lodge or playing 9 holes at the nearby rural golf course.
+Today is your chance to rejuvenate and relax at Lochmara Lodge.
+Take a kayak out or perhaps you prefer rest and relaxation enjoying a massage, soak in twin baths in the bath house or exploring the art trails and learning about the lodge's conservation projects.
 You can do as much or as little as you like, the choice is yours.
 Lunch is not included today unless on an organised tour that has been pre-arranged.

 Furneaux Lodge Upgrade

-Built early this century, Furneaux Lodge comprises the original historic homestead now home to the restaurant and bar as well as separate fully self-contained chalets and upmarket studio units with sea views in a delightfully picturesque setting.
+Furneaux Lodge comprises the original historic homestead, now home to the restaurant and bar, and ensuite units all set in delightfully picturesque grounds.
 Furneaux Lodge has an excellent restaurant for dinner and breakfasts.
-Our independent walkers stay in the upmarket studio suites with private ensuite and views out to the bay.
+This package stays in upmarket studio suites with private ensuite and views out to the bay.

 Mahana Lodge is an oasis for the weary with its delightfully restored historic homestead and purpose built hiker lodge with four ensuite rooms and shared guest lounge.
 Enjoy free range eggs for breakfast and dine in the delightful conservatory.
 Your peace will only be broken by the song of the bellbird.